jstaut/maize_CNS_detection/README.md

 # maize_CNS_detection
-Analysis workflows of "Detection and evaluation of maize conserved noncoding sequences inferred using comparative genomics" thesis
+Analysis workflows of Master thesis "Detection and evaluation of maize conserved noncoding sequences inferred using comparative genomics"